PacificBiosciences/sawfish/docs/user_guide.md

 gap in the region coverage.

 This file will not appear in the output for any sample run with the `--disable-cnv` discover step option.

+##### Copy-number summary

+A summary of the copy-number segmentation results is provided in `copynum.summary.json`.
+This file primarily provides a per-chromosome listing of how many bases are segmented at each copy number, and the total number of bases eligible for copy-number segmentation.

 ##### GC-bias corrected depth track